 “We are hoping to minimize damage to the lung and other organs associated with COVID-19.
 This drug targets one of the inflammatory molecules that can be substantially elevated in people with COVID-19 infections,” Dr. Gyurkocza says.
 “I believe a combination of different approaches, such as targeting the virus directly, modulating the immune response, and enhancing tissue repair, will result in substantial improvements for patients.
 I’m impressed by the plethora of ideas my colleagues at MSK are coming up with.”

 A third trial is currently under review and expected to launch soon.
 It aims at increasing the number of immune cells called T cells, part of the acquired immune response.
 The trial will focus on an experimental drug called interleukin-7 (IL-7), which has been studied at MSK as a way to boost T cell production after a BMT and in people with severe sepsis.
 T cell function becomes depressed in people with COVID-19 and is associated with high mortality.
 By increasing the number of viral-specific T cells, IL-7 may be effective in improving a patient’s ability to eradicate the virus.

-That trial will be led by Stephen Pastores, Director of the Critical Care Medicine Fellowship Training and Research Programs, in collaboration with Marcel van den Brink, Head of the Division of Hematologic Malignancies, and Miguel-Angel Perales, Chief of the Adult Bone Marrow Transplant Service, who both have studied IL-7 in people recovering from BMTs.
+That trial will be led by Stephen Pastores, Director of the Critical Care Medicine Fellowship Training and Research Programs, in collaboration with physician-scientist Marcel van den Brink and Miguel-Angel Perales, Chief of the Adult Bone Marrow Transplant Service, who both have studied IL-7 in people recovering from BMTs.